 If you answered yes to all four questions, the Skyscraper link building technique is likely to be a good fit for you.

 #10 The backlink exchange strategy

 This technique is as old as the hills.
 I link to you, you link to me—simple as that.
 We get offers for backlink building every week.
 Sounds like a great way to grow your backlink profile, right?
 Well, I am not too excited about this approach.
 First off, Google states that excessive link exchanges could “negatively impact your site’s ranking in search results.”

 The rule of thumb here is not to make this technique your priority.
 While backlink building between Chanty and relevant niche websites may occasionally happen, we prefer to avoid this practice whenever we can.
-Instead, when we get a backlink building offer, we suggest mentioning the website that’s reaching out in our future guest posts.
+Instead, when we get a backlink building offer, we suggest mentioning the website that’s reaching out in our future guest posting opportunities.

 #11 The PBNs strategy – the one you should avoid

 I have a good old friend who is still using PBNs to promote his clients’ websites.
 He’s a frequent guest at SEO conferences, covering his latest success stories and incredible growth.
 Being a curious gal that I am, I’ve called the guy and asked him all things PBN.
 With a smart approach, he said, PBNs can help you a great deal in SEO.
 Luckily, he’s never been exposed and banned.

 I’d say the keyword here is “yet.”
 It’s just a matter of time before Google spots another network and shuts it down, ruining your business.
 Although it still works for some, I wouldn’t risk years of our work getting hard-earned rankings, building website reputation and trust to lose it all overnight.
 So next time someone approaches you with a “backlinks” offer on LinkedIn, the best thing you can do is to ignore the message.